Which country is cheaper, France or Belgium?

 Saint-Tropez: Surrounded by luxury, shopping is a must in this glamourous resort town.
 There are international luxury brands as well as local designer boutiques.
 Whether you're looking for yachting clothes, cigars, jewelry, or perfume, this is one of the best shopping destinations along the Cote d'Azur.
 Art is a particularly popular item to purchase while you're in town.

-France is an extremely popular place to visit during the Christmas season.
+France is a very popular destination during Christmas.
 Plenty of cities and towns put up lights and trees with Christmas decorations, host festivals and shows, and organize festive markets.
 While larger cities such as Paris are always popular, smaller towns are equally as beautiful and visited.
 Strasbourg, Dijon, Reims, Tours, and Lille are just a few of the destinations which organize extravagant holiday celebrations for residents and visitors alike.

 Paris: The city of lights really proves itself around the holiday season.
 In addition to checking out the Christmas lights, it's fun to go window shopping or check out one of the city's Christmas markets.